tiagomcardoso27/A-clustering-approach-to-find-hidden-hotels-on-AirBnb-data/README.md

-# A-clustering-approach-to-finding-hidden-hotels-on-AirBnb-data
+# Machine-Learning-approach-for-finding-hidden-hotels-on-AirBnb-data
 I use a clustering algorithm to identify landlords who are possibly breaking tax and city regulations by listing their property on Air Bnb.

-Motivation, technical details and findings are explained on the Jupyter Notebook and on the attached Powerpoint presentation.
+Motivation, technical details and findings are explained on the Jupyter Notebook.